cucapra/braid/docs/gl.md

 **TK: Start with a simpler example (no mesh).**

+## GL Types

+Braid's graphics mode adds a handful of new types to the language that mirror OpenGL types.
+There are fixed-size vector types, such as `Int2` and `Float4`, as well as small matrix types, such as `Float4x4`.
+These names are inspired by the more explicit Direct3D style, but the float versions also have aliases that mirror the OpenGL style: for example, `Vec3` is another name for `Float4`, and `Mat4` is the same as `Float4x4`.

+There are also new polymorphic types for arrays.
+The type `T Array` for any `T` is implemented as a JavaScript array on the host whose elements are of type `T`.
+A different but related polymorphic type is `T Buffer`, which represents a GPU-allocated buffer filled with `T`-type elements.
+The CPU can hold references to these GPU-side buffers but it cannot modify them directly.
+See [the section on attributes](#attr) for more details on how to use `T Buffer`s to send data from the CPU to the GPU shaders.

 ## WebGL and GLSL Intrinsics

 BraidGL gives you access to parts of the [WebGL API][webgl] for host-side code and [GLSL built-ins][glsl ref] in shader code.
 It also provides several handy higher-level operations from libraries that extend the WebGL basics.
 All of these are exposed using [`extern`s](/basics.md) in a standard preamble.
 You can see the definitive list in [the source code for this preamble][preamble].
 Here are a few important intrinsics you'll need: